Are Our Lives Really Shaped by Adversity?

 There would no longer be any reason to waste time.
 The world was full of opportunities, which he intended to embrace head on.

 Whether workday or weekend, he’s up early and on the go.
-He is clearly able to separate work from play, which allows him to set free time aside for a range of passions, including his photography, at which he excels.
+He’s able to separate work from play, which allows him to set free time aside for a range of passions, including his photography, at which he excels.

 Rather than fearing risk, he embraces it.
 A good example is his approach to technology.
 He's what you might call an early adopter.